darul75/express-json-refiner/README.md

 // See test/ directory example

-load('test/model').then('test/access').into(app);
+load('model').then('access').into(app);

-// where 'test/model' contains Mongoose model (schema) or arbitrary model
+// where 'model' contains Mongoose model (schema) or arbitrary model
-// where 'test/access' contains your json refiner rules, which attributes to keep for each context.
+// where 'access' contains your json refiner rules, which attributes to keep for each context.

 // result is injection of `model` namespace into `app` variable.
 // result is injection of `access` namespace into `app` variable.